Gyan Chandra Acharya

+Career

 Previously, Acharya served as the Permanent Representative of Nepal to the UN.
 A veteran diplomat in the Nepalese foreign service, he worked on various global issues.

 He is the Chair of the Global Coordination Bureau of the Group of Least Developed Countries and contributed to the successful conclusion of the Fourth United Nations Conference on the Least Developed Countries and the follow-up process.
 From 2010 to 2011, he was Chair of the Working Group on Lessons Learned of the Peace building Commission.
 He was also a Member of the Bureau of Landlocked developing countries and Chair of the Commission on Social Development.

 From 2003 to 2007, Acharya was Nepal's representative to the UN and World Trade Organization (WTO) in Geneva.
 From 2007 to 2009, he was Nepal's Foreign Secretary.

+Personal life and education

 Acharya obtained a Master of Economics degree from Tribhuvan University in Kathmandu, Nepal.

 He is married and has two children.